Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

 - Soft CTA or question

-What’s the biggest marketing mistake you’ve made?
+- β¦ What's the biggest marketing mistake you've made?
+Let's learn from each other."

-X (Twitter) Caption Strategy – Fast & Conversational
+X (Twitter) Caption Strategy β Fast & Conversational

+X moves fast.
 Captions (tweets) need to be punchy and spark conversation.

 2026 reality: